skylight-hq/skylight.digital/pages/brand/illustration/illustration_types.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-Illustrations for posts, such as a case study or blog article, use 1–2 (three if absolutely needed) bright colors from the illustration palette.
+Illustrations for posts, such as a case study or blog article, use one or two (three if absolutely needed) bright colors from the illustration palette.

 These images are always full bleed with a background color.
 </div>